CLASSIFICATION NO. 423

 Thorough knowledge of: Federal, State, and local safety agency regulations and rules applicable to department operations, including Occupational Health and Safety Act, Accident Prevention Division, Department of Motor Vehicles, Environmental Protection Agency, Department of Environmental Quality, and Department of Transportation; principles and practices of industrial safety; accident prevention, occupational hazards, hazardous materials identification and disposal methods.

 Working knowledge of: Basic principles and practices of liability and loss control methods; materials, methods, tools, and equipment used in road, bridge, and traffic control construction and maintenance; methods and tools used in vehicle maintenance and repair; basic principles and practices of safety training, safety program evaluation and development; principles of research and report development; principles and practices of interviewing; basic math; English grammar; standard office practices; personal computers including word processing, spreadsheet, and database computer applications.

-Skill to: Communicate effectively, both orally and in writing; interpret and apply safety regulations and policies; identify hazardous working conditions and practices; conduct interviews; investigate and analyze accidents, summarize results of investigations, coordinate with Risk and Benefits Management staff, and recommend corrective action; maintain accurate records; operate standard office equipment; operate video camera, recorder and editing equipment; speak effectively before groups; conduct training sessions; establish and maintain effective working relationships with co-workers, other department personnel, and the public.
+Skill to: Communicate effectively, both orally and in writing; interpret and apply safety regulations and policies; identify hazardous working conditions and practices; conduct interviews; investigate and analyze accidents, summarize results of investigations, coordinate with Risk and Benefits staff, and recommend corrective action; maintain accurate records; operate standard office equipment; operate video camera, recorder and editing equipment; speak effectively before groups; conduct training sessions; establish and maintain effective working relationships with co-workers, other department personnel, and the public.

 Duties require on-site visits and exposure to loud noises, heavy equipment, hazardous materials, busy road traffic, and adverse weather conditions.